BhadraNivedita/Multicollinearity-with-example-in-R/README.md

 6. Cofficents of a subset of the sample are widely different
 7. High condition indices:

    The condition index is derived from the eigenvalues of the scaled, centred matrix of predictors.
 A condition index greater than 30 indicates potential multicollinearity.

+8. Eigenvalues and eigenvectors:

+   Decompose the correlation matrix of the predictors .
+Small eigenvalues indicate multicollinearity.